Hamiltonian latent operators for content and motion disentanglement in image sequences: Experiments

-To further investigate the generation quality of different motion operators, we use our model for an image to sequence generation.
-We first encode the image to its latent space representation.
-Next, we obtain its representation in the different motion spaces and use the respective operators to unroll the trajectories in phase space for each different motion, which are then combined with content and transformed to the image space using a decoder network.
-The left side of Figure~\ref{fig:imagetoseq} shows examples of decoding different motion from the same input image.
+We now evaluate the image-to-sequence task to investigate the suitability of our model for a controlled generation.
+We first encode the image to its content and phase space coordinate in different motion spaces.
+Next, use the respective operators to unroll the trajectories in phase space, which are combined with content and mapped to the image space using a decoder network.
+Figure~\ref{fig:imgtoseq} shows examples of decoding different motions from the same input image.
 For sprites, the actions are in order `walk', `spell card', `slash' and for MUG they are ordered `anger', `disgust', `fear', `happiness', `sadness' and `surprise'.
-We can see the visual dynamics associated with all the operators are well separated from one another.
-More results are presented in Appendix~\ref{asec:resultsextn}, where it is apparent that longer-term sequences maintain the consistency associated with the content-motion pair.
+We observe that the visual dynamics associated with all the operators are well separated.
+We also evaluate our model for long-term sequence generation; results are presented in Appendix~\ref{asec:extnresults}, where it is apparent that longer-term sequences maintain the consistency associated with the content-motion pair.

+\textbf{Ablation} We carry out ablation to identify the benefits of using \textit{HALO} over other dynamical methods.
+Figure~\ref{fig:imgtoseq} we compare the motion transfer by replacing Hamiltonian with a linear dynamical model and RNN.
+We observe that, unlike \textit{HALO}, the variations in dynamics get constant for Linear and RNN models.
+This result shows the benefit of Hamiltonian dynamics as, by definition, they ensure the phase space coordinates change over time, preventing the encoder neural network from channelling any static information in the motion space, which is vital for explicit disentanglement of content and motion variables.
+More results are provided in Appendix~\ref{asec:ablation_discussion}.
+We outline the key findings in Table~\ref{tab:ablation}.
+In Figure~\ref{fig:ablationim2seq} of the appendix, we show the caveat with other dynamical models on the controlled generation task.

+Our formulation proves useful for learning disentangled representations outperforming various baselines.
+We demonstrated its use for the controlled generation of image sequences.
+The effectiveness of our approach is a direct consequence of the \textit{symplectic} geometry in the phase space, which prevents trajectories from deviating from the motion manifold.
+The choice of the quadratic form of energy provides a relationship among latent components, which we speculate is critical for the interpretability of actions.